The Future of Liberty with Mitch Daniels

 Amity Shlaes (42:36):

-Professor.
-I was fortunate enough to spend more than a decade in higher education, and a professor said to me one time, he said, it used to be that students would come to college and you would worry that they might be indoctrinated while there.
-He said, now they arrive indoctrinated or maybe they simply arrive uneducated.
-You're a graduate of Yale University, one of the most prestigious that we have.
-And they've had some trouble there recently where it appears that a large percentage anyway of young people aren't imbued with passion for freedom and free institutions as we've known, whether it's free markets or a Republican form of government.
+I was fortunate enough to spend more than a decade in higher education, and a professor said to me one time, "It used to be that students would come to college and you would worry that they might be indoctrinated while there."
+He said, "Now they arrive indoctrinated, or maybe they simply arrive uneducated."
+You're a graduate of Yale University, one of the most prestigious that we have, and they've had some trouble there recently where it appears that a large percentage, anyway, of young people aren't imbued with passion for freedom and free institutions as we've known them, whether it's free markets or a republican form of government.
 What gives there?

 Amity Shlaes (45:06):